Privacy Policy - Mobile Applications

 9. DATA SUBJECT RIGHTS

-Data subjects have the following legal rights in respect of their personal data that we process:
+Data subjects may have the following legal rights depending on applicable law in respect of their personal data that we process:

 1. The right to require Opensignal to confirm whether or not your information is being processed, the purpose of any such processing, the recipients of any information that has been disclosed, the period for which your information is to be stored and whether any automated decision-making processes are used in relation to your information;

-2. The right to require access to the personal data and to require Opensignal to rectify inaccurate information without undue delay;
+2. The right to require access to the personal data and to require Opensignal to rectify inaccurate information;

 3. Where Opensignal has relied on the ‘consent’ basis for processing that information, the right to withdraw your consent at any time.
 This right to withdraw consent does not affect the lawfulness of processing based on consent before its withdrawal;